Ministry of Public Safety Canada Virus

 Ministry of Public Safety Canada "Your computer has been blocked up for safety reasons" - how to remove this ransomware virus?

-Ministry of Public Safety Canada and Canadian Association of Chiefs of Police message "ATTENTION!
-Your computer has been blocked up for safety reasons" is a scam which shouldn't be trusted.
-This message wasn't send by legitimate authorities from Canada - it's a ransomware virus created by Cyber criminals.
-The main goal of this deceptive message is scaring unsuspecting PC users into paying a fake fine of CAD $100 using Ukash.
-Cyber criminals who are responsible for developing the scam are using various false accusation of law infringements (viewing/storage and/or dissemination of banned pornography; violation of "Copyright and Related rights Law" etc.) in order to trick PC users into paying a non existent fine.
-Notice that paying CAD $100 when asked by this message would equal to sending one's money to Cyber criminals.
-This ransomware virus originates from a family of rogue screen blocking messages called Urausy and is targeted specifically at PC users from Canada.
-Notice that there are several different variants of this scam which target Internet users from different countries.
+The Ministry of Public Safety Canada and Canadian Association of Chiefs of Police message, "ATTENTION!
+Your computer has been blocked for safety reasons", is a scam and should not be trusted.
+This message is not sent by legitimate authorities from Canada, it is a ransomware virus created by cyber criminals.
+The main goal of this deceptive message is to scare unsuspecting PC users into paying a bogus CAD $100 fine using Ukash.
+Cyber criminals responsible for developing the scam make various false accusations of law infringements (viewing/storage and/or dissemination of banned pornography, violation of 'Copyright and Related rights Law', etc.) in order to trick PC users into paying the bogus fine.
+Note that paying CAD $100 as ordered by this message equivalent to sending your money to cyber criminals.
+This ransomware virus originates from a family of rogue screen-blocking messages called Urausy and targets PC users from Canada.
+There are, however, several variants of this scam, which target Internet users from different countries.

-Ransomware localization is possible because these security threats are capable of determining the IP address of the computer that they infiltrate and thus they can adapt (use the names of local authorities and translate the fake message to local language) the deceptive screen blocking messages to seem like they were send by some local authority.
-PC users from Canada should understand that in reality none of authorities around the world (including Ministry of Public Safety Canada or Canadian Association of Chiefs of Police) are using such methods (block computer's screen) to collect fines for any law violations.
-If you see such message (screenshot below) on your computer, you can be sure that your PC was infected with a ransomware virus - ignore this fake message and don't pay the fine.
+Ransomware localization is possible since these security threats are capable of determining the IP addresses computers they target for infiltration.
+Thus, they can adapt the names of authorities and translate the language of the message.
+In this way, the deceptive screen-blocking messages appear as if sent by local authorities.
+PC users from Canada should be aware that no authorities, internationally (including the Ministry of Public Safety Canada or Canadian Association of Chiefs of Police), use these methods to collect fines for any law violations.
+If you see this type of message (screenshot below) on your computer, your PC is infected with a ransomware virus - ignore this fake message and do not pay the fine.

-Cyber criminals responsible for releasing this scam are exploiting the names of legitimate authorities from Canada to make their fake message appear more legitimate.
-Notice that there are several different variants of this scam exploiting the names of Mandiant U.S.A Cyber Security, GARDA (The Guardians of the Peace of Ireland) and Australian Communications and Media Authority.
-Ransomware viruses from Urausy family are being distributed using exploit kits which infiltrate user's computers using infected email attachments, malicious websites and drive-by downloads.
-As exploit kits depend of out-dated software, Internet users could decrease the risk of getting their computer infected with ransomware by keeping all of their installed programs up-to-date.
-If your computer's screen is already blocked by Ministry of Public Safety Canada ransomware virus you shouldn't pay the fine to unblock your PC, use the provided removal guide and eliminate this scam from your PC.
+Cyber criminals responsible for releasing this scam exploit the names of legitimate authorities from Canada to make their fake message appear authentic.
+Note that there are several variants of this scam exploiting the names of Mandiant U.S.A Cyber Security, GARDA (The Guardians of the Peace of Ireland) and Australian Communications and Media Authority.
+Ransomware viruses from the Urausy family are distributed using 'exploit kits', which infiltrate users' computers via infected email attachments, malicious websites, and drive-by downloads.
+As exploit kits rely on out-dated software to proliferate the viruses, Internet users can reduce the risk of system infection by keeping all installed programs up-to-date.
+If your computer screen is already blocked by the Ministry of Public Safety Canada ransomware virus, do not pay the fine and use the removal guide provided to eliminate this scam.

-Fake message presented in Ministry of Public Safety Canada virus:
+A fake message presented by the Ministry of Public Safety Canada virus:

 ATTENTION!
 Your computer has been blocked up for safety reasons listed below.